China Coast Regatta Day 3 / Wrap Up

-IRC Premier Cruising sailed two 10nm island courses which took them around Beaufort Island and Sung Kong.
-Their second race of the day was started to the south of Stanley.
-Peter Churchouse’s Warwick Custom Moonblue 2 came out on top winning all three island races of the regatta.
+IRC Premier Cruising sailed two 10nm island courses which took them around Beaufort Island.
+Their second race of the day was started to the south of Stanley, for which they had a downwind start.
+Peter Churchouse’s Warwick Custom Moonblue 2 came out on top with a clean sweep across the board for the second year running.